Balangiga bells: 2026 congressional visit

-The US National Defense Authorization Act was changed as a result of the 2017 lobbying efforts of Dr. Henry B. Howard and lobbying firms hired by him to expressly permit the return of the Balangiga bells by giving Secretary of Defense Mattis the authority to decide on the matter.
+On August 26, 2026, Bacon and Representative Salud Carbajal (D-California) visited the bells at the Church of San Lorenzo de Martir during a congressional delegation visit to the Philippines.
+The delegation was received on arrival by the mayor of Balangiga, toured the site with historian Rolando Borrinaga, and met with the parish priest.

 In August 2018, Secretary Mattis informed Congress that the Department of Defense intended to return the bells to the Philippines.
 That month the US Embassy in the Philippines issued a statement that the Department of Defense had notified Congress that it planned to return the bells to the Philippines at an unspecified date.
 The U.S. Department of Defense subsequently announced that the two bells at the Francis E. Warren Air Force Base would be turned over by Secretary Mattis to Ambassador Romualdez on November 15, 2018, in Cheyenne, Wyoming.
 The third bell in South Korea was also ready for repatriation.
 The two bells in Wyoming were then shipped to Philadelphia for restoration work at the expense of Dr. Howard before being sent to Japan, where they joined the third bell.

 On December 10, 2018, all three church bells were in Kadena Air Base in Japan awaiting repatriation to the Philippines.
 The next morning, the US Embassy in the Philippines stated that the bells were on board a US Air Force Lockheed C-130 Hercules on the way to Manila.